check-the-weather/check-the-weather/README.md

 4. Open the `check-the-weather` repository in your selected IDE (`VSCode` preffered).

-5. Open the `.env` file found in the root directory.
-Enter your superuser password in the PG_PASSWORD field.
+5. Open the `.env.example` file found in the root directory.
+Copy example file's contents into a new file named `.env`.
+Enter your PostgreSQL superuser password in the PG_PASSWORD field.

 6. To start the frontend and backend concurrently open a terminal window, type `npm run dev`.
 Otherwise you can start the server and client individually with `npm start server` and `npm start client`.